 Curricula Resources That Implement Soundtrap

 New educators and leaders are searching for curricula resources that implement Soundtrap.
 All educators know that each student has different needs, interests, and strengths.
-One music student might be inspired by EDM while another is a dedicated wind ensemble performer, and sometimes one student enjoys both!
+One student might be inspired by EDM while another is excited by investigative journalism, and sometimes one student enjoys both!
 One-size lessons or curricula does not and should not fit all.
 With that in mind, educators often seek resources and curricula that will best reach their students and instill a love of music.

 Soundtrap is a powerful tool to instill that love of music but coupled with an engaging curriculum, educators can provide even more impactful results for their students.
 To help you find the curriculum that best fits your students’ needs, below is a list of organizations that utilize Soundtrap throughout their lessons.